 We have a coconut tree out in front of our house.
 Consequently, every few weeks my husband cuts a bunch down and drills holes in them for the coconut water.
 During the rainy season the inside meat is gelatinous so I blend it up to use in recipes for coconut milk.
 During the rest of the year the inside meat is drier so I chop it up in my food processor, and toast it on parchment paper at a low temperature in the oven.
 Then I place it in a jar in my pantry until needed.
 It makes a great topping for salads in addition to using it for coating chicken and fish.

-In addition here is a sponsored link for the food processor I use:
+In addition here are sponsored links for the food processor I use plus additional kitchen gadgets:

 - Initially, preheat the oven to 425 degrees F and prepare a baking sheet with parchment paper.
 Subsequently spray the parchment paper with cooking spray.